 January 26,1999 after the Flys show, I stopped in for a drink and the then Bartend/manager Brian pored us all a shot and toasted to the last night Safari would be open.
 I freaked and quickly asked what he was talking about.
 He told me that Jake had failed to pay the Dram shop insurance (insurance required to carry a liquor licence in Iowa).
 I told Paul to call Shawn(Shawn's family still owned the building and Jake was in default on the contract to buy the business).
 Shawn told Paul to get everyone's keys and pull the cash.

-DaVo as in I, has been booking and promoting shows since 1996 both as an independent promoter and as an in house talent buyer.
-First with Safari Nite Club from 1996 - 1998 and then with Hairy Mary's from 1998 to 2001 and again 2005-1007.
-Currently I'm working as an in house talent buyer for Lefty's Live Music in Des Moines, Iowa since 2015.
-Though I took breaks in between I was often involved with local promoters and venue as some form of an adviser since 1996.
-Also I did a few shows in Sioux City and Omaha.
+DaVo as in I has been booking and promoting shows since 1996 both as an independent promoter and as an in-house talent buyer.
+First with Safari Nite Club from 1996 - 1998 and then with Hairy Mary's from 1998 to 2001 and again 2005-2007.
+Then in October of 2015 until May 2018, I worked as a talent buyer at Lefty's Live Music.
+Also, I did a few shows in Sioux City and Omaha.

 Bands DaVo's Did Show With